Existential Notation3 Logic: From N3 to Existential Rules

-Beyond the correctness of \transf, we have no further guarantees.
-Especially termination of the chase over translated rule sets is not a requirement for our translation, because the original \nex formulae are also not required to yield finite models only.
-Due to the obtained similarity between \nex and existential rules, we envision an adoption of sufficient conditions for finite models (e.g., by means of acyclicity~\cite{CG+13:acyclicity}).
+Apart from correctness of \transf and the close connection between \nthree models and models of transformed \nex formulae, we have no further guarantees.
+As \nex reasoning does not necessarily stop, there is no need for termination of the chase over translated rule programs.
+We expect that the similarity between the identified \nthree fragment of \nex and existential rules allows for the adoption of sufficient conditions for finite models, for instance, by means of acyclicity (see \citeauthor{CG+13:acyclicity} for a survey).